-Except for arsenic, water quality standards for agriculture are substantially higher than water quality standards for aquatic organisms (Chapter 6, Table 6-9).
+Except for arsenic, water quality standards for agriculture are substantially higher than water quality standards for aquatic organisms (Chapter 6 table titled Metals Water Quality Standards).

 All the agricultural standards would be met by the water from Sites Reservoir.
 The Chapter 6 Impact WQ-2 discussion includes a discussion of arsenic and estimated arsenic concentrations in Sites Reservoir and the releases.
-Arsenic concentrations would continue to be substantially less than regulatory standards for agriculture (Chapter 6, Table 6-19) because concentrations in the Sacramento River are so low and because the arsenic concentrations in the inflow to Sites Reservoir would not be high relative to the concentrations in the Sacramento River at the time and location of discharge from Sites Reservoir (because concentrations are higher farther downstream on the Sacramento River and are fairly uniform through the year).
-Chapter 15, Agriculture and Forestry Resources, in Section 15.3, Methods of Analysis, also includes an evaluation of water quality for agricultural uses, and no impacts are identified.
+Arsenic concentrations would continue to be substantially less than regulatory standards for agriculture (Chapter 6 table titled Arsenic Concentrations in the Sacramento River, Sites Reservoir, and Regulatory Standards) because concentrations in the Sacramento River are so low and because the arsenic concentrations in the inflow to Sites Reservoir would not be high relative to the concentrations in the Sacramento River at the time and location of discharge from Sites Reservoir (because concentrations are higher farther downstream on the Sacramento River and are fairly uniform through the year).
+Chapter 15, Agriculture and Forestry Resources, in the section titled Methods of Analysis, also includes an evaluation of water quality for agricultural uses, and no impacts are identified.